Dropout as a Regularizer of Interaction Effects: Discussion and Implications

-In this investigation, we have seen that the main challenge of estimating interaction effects is the hypothesis space which grows exponentially with the order of the interaction effect.
-If we were able to hone down the hypothesis space by specifying a small number of interaction effects before looking at data, our models could efficiently learn the correct parameters for these few interactions from data.
-Several recent works have proposed to do this by explicitly modeling interaction effects in neural networks.
-Of particular note is \cite{jayakumar2020multiplicative}, which proposed to explicitly use multiplicative interactions as a means of combining data modalities \footnote{Multiplication is a \emph{pure} interaction if and only if the variables are completely uncorrelated and have mean 0.} The authors found that many common architectures can be seen in the lens of multiplicative interactions, and these multiplicative interactions help in multitask problems (but hurt in standard MNIST/CIFAR problems).
-These works make sense given the difficulty of picking interaction effects from the exponentially-growing haystack of possible interactions: if we know a priori which high-order interactions exist, it is better to explicitly model them rather than hope the deep model learns them from data.
+A major challenge of estimating interaction effects is the hypothesis space which grows exponentially with the order of the interaction effect.
+If we were able to reduce the hypothesis space by specifying a small set of potential interaction effects a priori, our models could efficiently learn the correct parameters for these few interactions from data.
+Several recent works have proposed to do this by explicitly specifying the interaction effects the NNs may consider.
+Of particular note is \citep{jayakumar2020multiplicative}, which proposed to use multiplicative interactions to combine data modalities, and found that many common architectures can be seen in the lens of multiplicative interactions.

-Another approach to explicitly model interaction effects is the Deep and Cross Network \cite{wang2017deep}, which uses a two-part architecture consisting of a fully-connected network and a ``cross" network in which each layer has its activation crossed with the vector of input variables before being transmitted to the next layer.
-This ``cross" network increases the interaction order at every layer.
-Interestingly, the experiments of \cite{wang2017deep} (especially Fig.~3 within) show that the best-performing architecture has only a single cross layer -- this is exactly what we would expect based on the amount of spurious interaction effects which the model is otherwise capable of learning.
+Another approach to explicitly model interaction effects is the Deep and Cross Network \citep{wang2017deep}, which uses a two-part architecture consisting of a fully-connected network and a ``cross" network in which each layer has its activation crossed with the vector of input variables, increasing the interaction order at every layer.
+Interestingly, the experiments of \citep{wang2017deep} (especially Fig.~3 within) show that the best-performing architecture has only a single cross layer -- exactly what we would expect from the amount of spurious interaction effects NNs are capable of learning.

-Finally, we can see these experiments as another view on the success of convolutional neural networks: when interaction effects are important (such as in image recognition), it is important to make the form of expected interactions explicit.
-High-order interaction effects in the data are not strong enough to cut through the hypothesis space of all potential interaction effects, so explicitly encoding the form can make a tremendous difference in model accuracy.